dustinpfister/blog_posts/_posts/threejs-data-texture.md

 ## Data textures in threejs and what to know first

 This is a post on using the THREE.DataTexture constructor in threejs to create a texture using raw data for each color channel of each pixel in the form of a unit8array.
 This is then not at all any kind of [getting started with threejs](/2018/04/04/threejs-getting-started/) type post, and I also assume that you have learned at least a thing or two about javaScript and client side web development in general before hand.
 I still make an effort to cover at least a few things that you might want to read up more on in these opening sections of my posts.

+### When working with textures there is a lot to be aware of with geometry

+The main focus in this post is to just simply create textures using raw color channel data, and then use the resulting texture with say a map property of a material.
+There is then a lot more to read about when it comes to the various options with material maps, but also just as much if not more when it comes to the [buffer geometry class](/2021/04/22/threejs-buffer-geometry/).

 ### version numbers matter